becketalservices/cnx_cp_filebrowser/README.md

 The provided instructions and other assets are licensed under the GPL V3.

-Pleae honor the which of the author of WebFileSys and register your copy.
-For details see the License chapter in [About WebFileSys](http://www.webfilesys.de/webfilesys-home/webfilesys.html).
+Please note the request of the author of WebFileSys and register your copy.
+For details see the license chapter in [About WebFileSys](http://www.webfilesys.de/webfilesys-home/webfilesys.html).